Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 - the steps make sense for the problem being solved
 - the steps are not missing important steps or scenarios
 - the steps are agnostic of any particular language – steps should not include code syntax.
-- the steps are written with enough detail for another person to understand how to create a solution to the problem description
+- the steps are written with enough detail for another Python developer to understand how to create a solution

 <br>

 For this question we will:
-1. Build a prompt using [the template linked here](../shared-resources/steps-review-prompt-template.md)
+1. Build a prompt using [the template linked here](https://gist.githubusercontent.com/ada-instructors/670252696f1625cf0ed77c0997cd165d/raw/pse_logical_steps_review_template.md)
 2. Share the prompt with an AI tool like ChatGPT
 3. Hold a discussion with the tool to ensure our Logical Steps meet the goals listed above and understand areas where we could add clarity or better meet our goals
 4. Reflect on the information shared by the AI tool and summarize its findings